-4.12 SMOKING
+4.13 SMOKING

-4.12.1 Legislation was introduced in August 200748 to prevent smoking in the workplace.
+4.13.1 Legislation was introduced in August 2007 to prevent smoking in the workplace.
 A licensed vehicle is deemed to be a workplace and as such drivers must not smoke in any licensed vehicle, or permit passengers to smoke whilst being carried in the vehicle.
-Failure to comply with this may lead to a fixed penalty notice being issued or a criminal prosecution.
+Failure to comply with this may lead to a criminal prosecution, fixed penalty and/or a referral to the Licensing Committee.